^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most common indication for MRI of kidneys is the diagnosis and staging of tumors.
-Nevertheless, CT for the same purpose is prescribed much more often.
-Multiple comparative studies have shown that CT and MRI can equally accurately detect neoplasm, but the latter provides additional information on the stage of the process.
-Usually the use of MRI is recommended as an additional diagnostic method if CT does not provide all the necessary information.
-MRI should replace it in those cases when it is impossible or dangerous to use radiopaque preparations due to allergies or kidney failure, as well as when radiation exposure (pregnancy) is impossible.
-High interstitial differentiation with MRI allows more accurate assessment of tumor invasion in neighboring organs.
-A number of studies confirm that a non-contrast MR-cavalography has a 100% sensitivity to the detection of tumor thrombosis of the inferior vena cava.
-Unlike other intrascopic methods, MRI allows you to visualize the pseudocapsule of a kidney tumor, which can be very valuable in planning organ-saving operations.
-To date, MRI is the most informative method for diagnosing bone metastases, which should be resorted to in observations when other diagnostic methods do not provide the necessary information or their data are questionable.
-MR-characteristics of bone metastasis of a kidney tumor correspond to those of the main tumor focus, which can be used in the search for a primary tumor in observations with multiple neoplasms when the origin of bone metastasis is unclear.
+The most common indication for MRI of the kidneys is the diagnosis and staging of neoplasms.
+However, CT is prescribed for the same purpose much more often.
+Multiple comparative studies have proven that CT and MRI are equally accurate in detecting neoplasms, but the latter provides additional information regarding the stage of the process.
+Usually, MRI is recommended as an additional diagnostic method if CT does not provide all the necessary information.
+MRI should replace it in cases where it is impossible or dangerous to use radiocontrast agents due to allergies or renal failure, as well as when radiation exposure is impossible (pregnancy).
+High intertissue differentiation in MRI allows for a more accurate assessment of tumor invasion into adjacent organs.
+Many studies confirm that MR cavagraphy without contrast has 100% sensitivity in detecting tumor thrombosis of the inferior vena cava.
+Unlike other intrascopic methods, MRI allows visualization of the pseudocapsule of the kidney tumor, which can be very valuable when planning organ-preserving surgeries.
+Today, MRI is the most informative method for diagnosing bone metastases, which should be used in observations when other diagnostic methods do not provide the necessary information or their data are questionable.
+MR characteristics of bone metastasis of kidney tumor correspond to those of the main tumor focus, which can be used to search for the primary tumor in observations with multiple neoplasms, when the origin of the bone metastasis is unclear.

-MRI (magnetic resonance imaging) is a highly effective method of detecting and studying the morphology of any cystic formations.
-This is due to the ability of the method to determine the presence of liquid on the basis of differences in the MP signal associated with long values of T1 and T2 of water.
-If protein or blood is present in the contents of the cyst, then the corresponding changes in the characteristics of the MP signal from the contents of the cyst are noted.
-MRI is the best method of diagnosing cysts with hemorrhagic contents.
-Because it is inherent to a shorter time T1, which causes a higher intensity of the MR signal than in a simple cyst.
+MRI (magnetic resonance imaging) is a highly effective method for detecting and studying the morphology of any cystic formations.
+This is due to the ability of the method to determine the presence of fluid based on differences in the MR signal associated with long T1 and T2 values of water.
+If the cyst contents contain protein or blood, then the corresponding changes in the characteristics of the MR signal from the cyst contents are noted.
+MRI is the best method for diagnosing cysts with hemorrhagic contents, since it is characterized by a shorter T1 time, which causes a higher MR signal intensity than that of a simple cyst.
 In addition, it is possible to trace the dynamics of hemorrhage.
-Blood is an excellent natural contrast agent, which is associated with the iron content in hemoglobin.
-The processes of transformation of the latter during hemorrhage at different stages are characterized by typical MP-pictures.
-The intensity of the signal from hemorrhagic cysts on T1-weighted images is higher than from simple cysts, ie. They are lighter.
-Moreover, on T2-weighted images, they are either hyperintensive, like simple cysts, or hypo-intensive.
+Blood is an excellent natural contrast agent, which is due to the iron content in hemoglobin.
+The processes of transformation of the latter during hemorrhage at various stages are characterized by typical MR pictures.
+The signal intensity from hemorrhagic cysts on T1-weighted images is higher than from simple cysts, i.e. they are lighter.
+Moreover, on T2-weighted images they are either hyperintense, like simple cysts, or hypointense.

-In the 80-ies of the XX century.
-Has developed a new method of visualization of the urinary tract - magnetic resonance urography.
-This is the first technique in the history of urology that allows you to visualize VMP, without any invasive intervention, contrast and radiation load.
-Magnetic resonance urography is based on the fact that when performing an MRI in the hydrography mode, a high-intensity MP signal is recorded from a stationary or slow moving fluid located in the natural and (or) pathological structures in the study area, and the signal from the tissues and organs surrounding them.
-Much less intensive.
-At the same time, clear images of the urinary tract are obtained (especially when they are enlarged), cysts of different localization, the spinal canal.
-Magnetic resonance urography is indicated in cases where excretory urography is not sufficiently informative or can not be performed (for example, with retentive changes in VMP of different genesis).
-The introduction of MSCT into practice also allows one to clearly visualize VMP without even contrasting, narrowing the range of indications to magnetic resonance urography.
+In the 1980s, a new method of visualizing the urinary tract was developed - magnetic resonance urography.
+This is the first technique in the history of urology that allows visualizing the UUT without any invasive intervention, contrast, or radiation exposure.
+Magnetic resonance urography is based on the fact that when performing MRI in the hydrography mode, a high-intensity MP signal is recorded from a stationary or low-mobility fluid located in natural and (or) pathological structures in the study area, and the signal from the tissues and organs surrounding them is significantly less intense.
+This produces clear images of the urinary tract (especially when they are dilated), cysts of various localizations, and the spinal canal.
+Magnetic resonance urography is indicated in cases where excretory urography is not informative enough or cannot be performed (for example, with retention changes in the UUT of various origins).
+The introduction of MSCT into practice, which also allows for fairly clear visualization of the cerebral bladder even without contrast, narrows the range of indications for magnetic resonance urography.

-MRI of the bladder has the greatest practical value in detecting and determining the stage of neoplasm.
-Bladder cancer is attributed to hypervascular tumors, in connection with which the accumulation of contrast material in it occurs faster and more intensively than in the unchanged wall of the bladder.
-As a result of better interstitial differentiation, the diagnosis of a bladder tumor with MRI is more accurate than with KT.
+MRI of the bladder has the greatest practical value in detecting and determining the stage of the tumor.
+Bladder cancer is classified as a hypervascular tumor, due to which the accumulation of contrast agent in it occurs faster and more intensively than in the unchanged wall of the bladder.
+As a result of better intertissue differentiation, diagnostics of bladder tumors using MRI is more accurate than with CT.

-MRI of the prostate best (among all intrascopic methods) demonstrates the anatomy and structure of the organ, which is especially valuable for diagnosis and clarification of the stage of cancer of the gland.
-Detection of foci suspicious of cancer, allows you to perform a targeted biopsy, even in cases where ultrasound suspicious areas are not identified.
-In this case, the maximum information is obtained only with the use of paramagnetic contrast preparations.
+MRI of the prostate best (among all intrascopic methods) demonstrates the anatomy and structure of the organ, which is especially valuable for diagnosing and specifying the stage of cancer of the gland.
+Detection of foci suspicious for cancer allows performing targeted biopsy even in cases where ultrasound does not identify suspicious areas.
+In this case, maximum information is obtained only when using paramagnetic contrast agents.

-In addition, MRI can provide accurate information about the forms of adenoma growth, helps diagnose cystic and inflammatory diseases of the prostate and seminal vesicles.
+In addition, MRI can provide accurate information about the growth patterns of adenoma and helps diagnose cystic and inflammatory diseases of the prostate and seminal vesicles.

-High-quality mapping of the structure of the external genital organs with MRI can be successfully used to diagnose their congenital anomalies, injuries, staging of Peyronie's disease, testicular tumors, inflammatory changes.
+High-quality imaging of the structure of the external genitalia using MRI can be successfully used to diagnose their congenital anomalies, injuries, staging Peyronie's disease, testicular tumors, and inflammatory changes.

-Modern MP-tomographs make it possible to carry out dynamic MRI of various organs, in which, after the introduction of a contrast medium, repeatedly repeated arias of the sections of the investigated region are performed.
-Then, graphs and maps of the rate of changes in signal intensity in the areas of interest are plotted on the device's workstation.
-The resulting color maps of the rate of accumulation of contrast medium can be combined with the original MR tomograms.
+Modern MR tomographs allow dynamic MRI of various organs, in which, after the introduction of a contrast agent, multiple repeated arias of sections of the area under study are performed.
+Then, graphs and maps of the rate of change in signal intensity in the areas of interest are plotted on the device's workstation.
+The resulting color maps of the rate of accumulation of the contrast agent can be combined with the original MR tomograms.

-Simultaneously, it is possible to study the dynamics of accumulation of contrast medium in several zones.
-The use of dynamic MRI increases the informative value of differential diagnostics of oncological diseases and diseases of non-tumorous etiology.
+It is possible to study the dynamics of contrast agent accumulation in several zones at the same time.
+The use of dynamic MRI increases the information content of differential diagnostics of oncological diseases and diseases of non-tumor etiology.

-During the last 15 years, non-invasive research methods have been developed that make it possible to obtain information about biochemical processes in various organs of the body tissues, i.e. Conduct diagnostics at the molecular level.
-Her.
-The essence is reduced to the determination of key molecules of pathological processes.
-These methods include MR-spectroscopy.
-This is a non-invasive diagnostic method that allows to determine the qualitative and quantitative chemical composition of organs and tissues using nuclear magnetic resonance and chemical shift.
-The latter consists in the fact that the nuclei of the same chemical element depend on the molecule in which they are composed, and the positions.
-Which they occupy in it, reveal the absorption of electromagnetic energy in various sections of the MR spectrum.
-Investigation of the chemical shift implies obtaining a spectrum of the graph reflecting the relationship between the chemical shift (the abscissa axis) and the intensity of the signals (ordinate axis) emitted by the excited nuclei.
+Over the past 15 years, non-invasive research methods have been developed that allow obtaining information about biochemical processes in various organs and tissues of the body, i.e., conducting diagnostics at the molecular level.
+Its essence is to determine the key molecules of pathological processes.
+These methods include MR spectroscopy.
+This is a non-invasive diagnostic method that allows determining the qualitative and quantitative chemical composition of organs and tissues using nuclear magnetic resonance and chemical shift.
+The latter consists in the fact that the nuclei of the same chemical element, depending on the molecule they are part of and the position they occupy in it, detect the absorption of electromagnetic energy in different parts of the MR spectrum.
+Chemical shift research involves obtaining a spectrum graph that reflects the relationship between the chemical shift (abscissa axis) and the intensity of the signals (ordinate axis) emitted by excited nuclei.
 The latter depends on the number of nuclei emitting these signals.
-Thus, when analyzing the spectrum, one can obtain information about the substances in the studied object (qualitative chemical analysis), and their quantity (quantitative chemical analysis).
-In urological practice, MR-spectroscopy of the prostate has spread.
-In the investigation of the organ, proton and phosphoric spectroscopy is usually used.
-When 11P of MP-spectroscopy of the prostate, peaks of citrate, creatine, phosphocreatine, choline, phosphocholine, lactate, inositol, alanine, glutamate, spermine and taurine are found.
-The main disadvantage of proton spectroscopy is that living objects contain a lot of water and fats that "pollute" the spectrum of interesting metabolites (the number of hydrogen atoms contained in water and fat is approximately 7,000 times greater than their content in other substances).
-In this connection, special methods for suppressing signals emitted by protons of water and fats have been developed.
-To avoid the formation of "polluting" signals also help other types of spectroscopy (for example, phosphoric).
-When 11P MP spectroscopy is used, peaks of phosphomonoester, diphosphodiester, inorganic phosphate, phosphocreatine and adenosine triphosphate are studied.
-There are reports of the use of 11C- and 23Na-spectroscopy.
-Nevertheless, the spectroscopy of organs deep (for example, the kidneys), while presenting serious difficulties.
+Thus, spectrum analysis can provide information on the substances present in the object under study (qualitative chemical analysis) and their quantity (quantitative chemical analysis).
+MR spectroscopy of the prostate has become widespread in urological practice.
+Proton and phosphorus spectroscopy are usually used to examine the organ.
+11P MR spectroscopy of the prostate reveals peaks of citrate, creatine, phosphocreatine, choline, phosphocholine, lactate, inositol, alanine, glutamate, spermine and taurine.
+The main disadvantage of proton spectroscopy is that living objects contain a lot of water and fats, which “pollute” the spectrum of the metabolites of interest (the number of hydrogen atoms contained in water and fat is approximately 7 thousand times greater than their content in other substances).
+In this regard, special methods have been developed to suppress signals emitted by protons of water and fats.
+Other types of spectroscopy (e.g. phosphorus) also help to avoid the formation of "contaminating" signals.
+When using 11P MR spectroscopy, peaks of phosphomonoesters, diphosphodiesters, inorganic phosphate, phosphocreatine and adenosine triphosphate are studied.
+There are reports on the use of 11C and 23Na spectroscopy.
+However, spectroscopy of deep organs (e.g. kidneys) still presents serious difficulties.

 Where does it hurt?